 Item Writing Resource Page

-The Item-Writing Course series was developed by NBCRNA to offer a foundation for potential item writers.
-All courses are eligible for Class A credit, are free and are offered online.
-To register for any of the courses, email firstname.lastname@example.org.
-Find out more in the FAQs.
+The Item-Writing Course series was developed by the NBCRNA to offer a foundation for potential item writers.
+All courses are online and eligible for Class A credit, up to four credits total.

 Item Writing Courses

 This course covers fundamental concepts of test development, including professional practice analysis, standard setting, and the life cycle of an item.
-It serves as a prerequisite to the second course/course 2.
+Users learn to write multiple choice questions that minimize testing error and construct-irrelevant variance.
+The course serves as a prerequisite to Item-Writing Theory and Practice--Alternative Question Formats and Item-Writing Theory and Practice--Writing Clinical Scenario Item Series.

 This course offers insight into the advantages and disadvantages of multiple choice questions.
 It provides examples and best practices for authoring alternative question formats such as multiple choice response, short answer, drag-and-drop, and hotspots.